 javax.jms

 .
 Middleware-oriented messaging like JMS enables the offer of additional services such as fault tolerance, load balancing, message persistence, transaction management….
-Benefits:
+Benefits are numerous

 TextMessage